-- c) If you want to always use the print settings you just defined when printing on this digital press, select Save Settings to Digital Press (this replaces the settings defined when configuring your digital press). - d) Click OK. - 4.
-Click Print Chart to send the chart to the digital press for printing.
+- d) If you want to always use the print settings you just defined when printing on this digital press, select Save Settings to Digital Press (this replaces the settings defined when configuring your digital press). - e) Click OK. - 5.
+If you are using an offline spectrophotometer, click Print Test Chart to send the chart to the digital press for printing.

-5. Follow the instructions at the bottom left of the dialog to measure each page of your chart, clicking the play button \bigcirc or Next after each action to get to the next one.
+Follow the instructions at the bottom left of the dialog to measure each page of your chart, clicking